cfpb/design-system/docs/pages/heroes.md

                   }
               </style>
           </section>
-        variation_implementation: Jumbo heroes have a `@gray-40` border on the sides because, unlike standard heroes, their background does not horizontally bleed to the edges of the screen.
         variation_specs: >-
-          * Two images may be created, one for large and one for small screens, or the same large image may be used on mobile if preferred.
+          * Two images must be created, one for large and one for small screens.

-          * Large and small screen images should contain the same elements but can differ compositionally.

           * Type contrast ratios cannot be mathematically determined for photos, so special care should be paid when selecting these images.

-          * Photo dimensions for large screens (exact): 755px x 575px
+          * Photo dimensions for large screens (exact): 1230px x 380px

-          * Photo dimensions for small screens: 755px (exact) x 575px (maximum)
+          * Photo dimensions for small screens: 600px (exact) x 338px (maximum)

           * Export photos as PNG files.
     variation_group_name: Types